nkrusch/recontext/readme.txt

     make

 The `make` command runs a sequence of other commands.
-They generate statistics of traces and host machine, run all pre-configured experiments, and generate table plots.
+They generate statistics of traces and host machine; run all experiments, and generate table plots.

-To run the same as *individual steps*:
+To run the same as individual steps:

     COMMAND        DESCRIPTION                            DURATION
     ────────────────────────────────────────────────────────────────